Museum of Eastern Shore Culture: History

-The Ward Museum of Wildfowl Art was located at 909 South Schumaker Drive, Salisbury, Maryland, United States.
-This museum had the most comprehensive collection of wildfowl carvings in the world, ranging from art sculptures to working decoys used by hunters.
-The museum was named after Lem and Steve Ward from Crisfield, Maryland, two pioneers who moved decoy carvings into the realm of fine art.
-A design competition was conducted by the Ward Foundation, Inc., in 1990 to select the architect for the 32,000 SF facility to be located on Schumaker Pond in Salisbury, Maryland.
+Founded in 1975 and formalized in 1990, the Ward Museum of Wildfowl Art highlighted wildfowl carvings, from art sculptures to working hunters' decoys, and was named after bird carvers Lem and Steve Ward of Crisfield, Maryland, whose work elevated the art of decoy carving.
+The museum existed as a partnership of Salisbury University and the Ward Foundation, the latter having transferred its assets to the university in 2000.
+It was located on Schumaker pond at a dedicated facility at Salisbury University — and was a member of the American Alliance of Museums.

+In 1990, the Ward Foundation had conducted a design competition to select the architect for a 32,000 SF facility to be located on Schumaker Pond in Salisbury, Maryland.
 Working with noted exhibits' consultant Ben Kozak, the Salisbury firm of Davis, Bowen & Friedel, Inc., and lead design architect Michael Wigley, AIA, were selected for the commission.
 In 1992, Brohawn Construction of Cambridge, Maryland, completed the project.
-After thirty years, however, the museum closed its doors in 2022 at the Schumaker Pond location.
-The Ward Foundation, Inc. still continues to operate the Ward World Championship.
-Visit wardfdn.org for more info and history on the museum and Foundation.